NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/message-status.md

 If you're using a routing plan to send a message using multiple channels, you'll get an overall status for all the channels that were attempted.

+{% include components/details.html
+heading='If you’re integration testing message statuses for letters' text='

+Message status updates may stop at sending.
+This is because NHS Notify does not simulate status updates that would be produced by its letter suppliers.'
+%}

 Messages can have the following statuses:

 | Status             | Description                                                                                                               |